kashevg/k_home_depot/readme.md

 Improved rules for text processing.
 Exclude all words waht is not digit and have only one letter.<br>
 Implemented several replcements for typos.
 Recalculate all other features with the new stemmed features.<br>
 Changed is_kit/look_kit to match any word from the list part|case|cover|tool|kit.<br>
+Finished with the score about 0.4665<br>

+## stage9.ipynb
+Tuned hyperparametres.
+Lowered learning rate, added estimators, increased max_bin.
+THe final restuls is 0.46631.
+Bronze!!!<br>

+## Conclusion:
+In this competition, I've learned different tecniques of feature mining, adding them as a parametres in GBDT and model tunning.
+There is a space to improvement: fixing typos, finding deeper and more sophisticated features.<br>

+### Thank you!